mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

 Options
 -------
-For each module in MACH, we generally pass in options using a dictionary.
-A complete list of definitions of the pyHyp options can be found in the :doc:`pyHyp documentation <pyhyp:options>`.
-Here we will point a few of the more basic options.
-For pyHyp, the options can be organized like so:

 .. literalinclude:: ../tutorial/aero/meshing/volume/run_pyhyp.py
     :start-after: # rst general
     :end-before: # rst grid

+Just like before we need to pass a dictionary of options to pyHyp for mesh extrusion.
+Note that this time the options we use are a little different and that we need to take advantage for a few more options for the wing mesh.
+A complete list of definitions of the pyHyp options can be found in the :doc:`pyHyp documentation <pyhyp:options>`.
+Here we will point a few more of the options.

 General options: